This is a developing story. Check back for updates.

-Video footage of the scene earlier on Wednesday showed a massive police presence, including armored vehicles, tactical officers, police tape and other emergency units.
+Video footage of the scene showed a massive police presence, including armored vehicles, tactical officers, police tape and other emergency units.
 Federal agents from ATF were also on site.

-According to Molson Coors’ website, its campus is a gun free zone and concealed carry weapons are not allowed on site.
+According to Miller Coors’ website, its campus is a gun free zone and concealed carry weapons are not allowed on site.